bitcraze/bitcraze-website/readme.md

         ./tools/run-in-dev.sh

-1. Open a web browser and go to http://localhost.
+1. Open a Web Browser and go to http://localhost.
 If you are not on Linux you will have to use docker-machine to figure out your address.
 1. Make your changes.
 The site will automatically rebuild when you modify a file, so all you have to do is to reload the page in your browser to see the